Doing Business in Indonesia

 Many problems can be avoided with very little effort.

-Don't ever raise your voice, but solve issues behind closed doors.
+What ever happens: don't ever raise your voice, but solve issues behind closed doors.

 The secret is to become a real and caring bapak (father figure) or ibu (mother figure).